lauritsf/OpenEquivariance/README.md

 Browse the file to select specific tests.

 ## Compilation with JITScript, Export, and AOTInductor
-OpenEquivariance is compatible with `torch.compile`, and we have started adding support for other PyTorch compilation tools.
-Currently, we support JITScript and `torch.export` for batch tensor products, with convolution support arriving soon.
+OpenEquivariance supports model compilation with `torch.compile`, JITScript, `torch.export`, and AOTInductor.
 Demo the C++ model exports with
 ```bash
 pytest tests/export_test.py
 ```
-NOTE: the AOTInductor test fails unless you are using a Nightly build of PyTorch past 4/10/2025 due to incomplete support for TorchBind in earlier versions.
+NOTE: the AOTInductor test (and possibly export) fail unless you are using a Nightly build of PyTorch past 4/10/2025 due to incomplete support for TorchBind in earlier versions.